ChainsQueenEth/vrspace/README.md

 ## Overview

-This repository contains the HTML, CSS, and JavaScript code for the VR Space website.
-The site is fully responsive and optimized for readability through semantic HTML, ARIA attributes, and a contrast-enhancing hero overlay.
+VR Space is a modern, responsive website that’s easy to read and use.
+It includes a polished hero section, a clean right‑aligned menu, and simple, accessible markup so it works well on phones, tablets, and desktops.

 ## Project Structure